 Many of the runs produced lowpass filters having a topology similar to that employed by human engineers.
-For example, in generation 32 of one run, a circuit (figure 4) was evolved with a near-zero fitness of 0.00781.
+For example, in generation 32 of one run, a circuit (figure 16.6) was evolved with a near-zero fitness of 0.00781.
 The circuit was 100% compliant with the design requirements in that it scored 101 hits (out of 101).
-This circuit had the recognizable ladder topology (46) of a Butterworth or Chebychev filter (i.e., a composition of series inductors horizontally with capacitors as vertical shunts).
+After the evolutionary run, this circuit (and all evolved circuits herein) were simulated anew using the commercially available MicroSim circuit simulator to verify performance.
+As can be seen, inductors appear in series horizontally across the top of the figure, while capacitors appear vertically as shunts to ground.
+This circuit had the recognizable ladder topology of a Butterworth or Chebychev lowpass filter (Williams and Taylor 1995).

-Figure 5 shows the behavior in the frequency domain of this evolved lowpass filter.
+Figure 16.6 Evolved 7-rung ladder lowpass filter.
+Figure 16.7 shows the behavior in the frequency domain of this evolved lowpass filter.
 As can be seen, the evolved circuit delivers about 1 volt for all frequencies up to 1,000 Hz and about 0 volts for all frequencies above 2,000 Hz.

 In another run, a 100% compliant recognizable "bridged T" arrangement was evolved.
 In yet another run using automatically defined functions, a 100% compliant circuit emerged with the recognizable elliptic topology that was invented and patented by Cauer.
-When invented, the Cauer filter was a significant advance (both theoretically and commercially) over the Butterworth and Chebychev filters.
+When invented. the Cauer filter was a significant advance (both theoretically and commercially) over the Butterworth and Chebychev filters.